 If you have a low GRR, it’s time to take a serious look at customer retention and work to lower your churn.

 This metric is often used in conjunction with net revenue retention.
-It is based on the count of active customers from one year ago—and how many of those customers are still active today.
+It’s based on the count of active customers from one year ago—and how many of those customers are still active today.

-Customer count retention treats all customers as financial equals, and because of this, tends to overstate the impact of churn.
+Customer count retention treats all customers as financial equals, which tends to overstate the impact of churn.

 In order to calculate customer count retention, you will need to know the following information: